TransientTetra/Sokoban/README.md

 # Sokoban

-A game of sokoban, written using SDL library, it started as a project for school but I will continue to develop it.
+A game of sokoban, written using SDL2 library.